 To identify new candidates for nomination for election as directors, the Board considers the advice and input of the Corporate Governance and Nominating Committee, the members of which are listed under "Particulars of Matters to be Acted Upon - 4.
-Election of Directors" and which is composed of majority independent directors, regarding:
+Election of Directors" and which is composed of majority independent directors.
+In recommending candidates to the Board, the Corporate Governance and Nominating Committee first considers such factors respecting each candidate as it deems appropriate and in the context of the needs of the Board, including: